 Neither should we fear.
 Fear should not draw us away from our calling to perform our duty.
 We can rely on God’s providence to protect us.
 Even so, we should not go beyond our limits.
 Our confidence in God’s providence must not go any farther than what God commands.

 Even though many tried to arrest Christ, many believed in Him.
-To this point, we could have concluded that Christ was only preaching a deaf crowd.
+To this point, we could have concluded that Christ was only preaching to a deaf crowd.
 Yet, John says some followed.
-The preaching of Gospel is never without effect.
+The preaching of the Gospel is never without effect.